openredact/nerwhal/README.md

 - [flair](https://github.com/flairNLP/flair) for statistical NER
 - and of course the good ol' regular expressions

-The engines can be found in the [Backends Package](pii_identifier/backends).
-The recognizers operate on these backends and are located in the [Recognizers Package](pii_identifier/recognizers).
+The engines can be found in the [Backends Package](nerwhal/backends).
+The recognizers operate on these backends and are located in the [Recognizers Package](nerwhal/recognizers).

 ## Usage

 ```
-from pii_identifier import find_piis
+from nerwhal import find_piis

 piis = find_piis(your_text)
 ```